influxdata/influxdb-client-python/README.rst

 .. _documentation: https://influxdb-client.readthedocs.io

 InfluxDB 2.0 python client library.

-The library covers InfluxDB 2.0
+**Note: This library is for use with InfluxDB 2.x.
+For connecting to InfluxDB 1.x instances, please use the** `influxdb-python <https://github.com/influxdata/influxdb-python>`_.

 InfluxDB 2.0 client features
 ----------------------------